Adikteev/CrossDK/README.md

 ### Configuration

-In order to display overlay properly, CrossDK requires a few informations.
+In order to display an overlay properly, CrossDK requires a few informations.
 Since CrossDK won't work without these, you should set them up as soon as possible.
 In the following example, we use the setup function inside `AppDelegate`'s application launch but it's up to you to set it up wherever you like.

 ```swift
 import CrossDK